The material provided on the 211 eLibrary is for informational purposes only. It is not intended to be and should not be construed as legal advice.

 - Stalking in the third degree (Class B misdemeanor) is when a person "…recklessly causes another person to reasonably fear for his physical safety by wilfully and repeatedly following or lying in wait for such other person."

-with that person's property.
-Also if the person
+or interfers with that person's property.
+Also if

-a course of conduct directed at a specific person that
+purpose engages in a course of conduct directed at a

 - Stalking in the first degree (Class D felony) is when a person commits stalking in the second degree AND was previously convicted of stalking in the second degree, OR his conduct violates a court order in effect at the time of the offense, OR the person who was stalked is under sixteen years of age.